TheRobBrennan/dockerized-neo4j-with-nextjs/README.md

 #### OPTIONAL: Use Cypher text file(s) to seed your database

-If you would like to have your database load a pre-defined series of Cypher commands - such as the example at `neo4j/v4.x.x/__seed__/db.cypher` - simply uncomment the following in `neo4j/v4.x.x/Dockerfile`:
+If you would like to have your database load a pre-defined series of Cypher commands - such as the example at `neo4j/v4.x.x/__seed__/db.cypher` - uncomment the following in `neo4j/v4.x.x/Dockerfile`:

 ```sh
 # neo4j/v4.x.x/Dockerfile